Stealthy Good is what it looks like.

 Aaron.

-He started the firm in 2024 after enough CEOs asked the same three questions in the same order: where do we start, what should we stop, and who do we listen to.
+He started Stealthy Good in 2024 after enough CEOs asked the same three questions in the same order: where do we start, what should we stop, and who do we listen to.
 If the answer was always going to sound the same, it seemed reasonable to set up an office to say it from.

-Aaron’s approach is to do the reading, visit the operation, form a real opinion, and then say it out loud in a room with the people who will have to live with the result.
-He believes most AI strategy is not hard in principle.
-It is hard because nobody wants to tell a CEO that the thing they bought last quarter was a mistake.
+The method hasn’t changed in twenty years.
+Do the reading, visit the operation, watch real users use the thing, form a real opinion, and then say it out loud in a room with the people who have to live with the result.
+Most AI strategy isn’t hard in principle.
+It’s hard because nobody wants to tell a CEO that last quarter’s purchase was a mistake, or that the feature the team is about to ship will land badly with the customers it was built for.
 That is, in part, the job.

 He lives in Boone, North Carolina, with his family.
 The firm takes a small number of retainers at a time, which is how it stays the firm that it is.